idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 tutorial in the Idris Programming Language Google group.
 {: .notice--warning}

-[Wikipedia](https://en.wikipedia.org/wiki/Dependent_type) provides a good top-level definition of dependent types:

-> A dependent type is a type whose definition depends on a value.
-A "pair of integers" is a type.
+A dependent type is a type that is parameterized on a non-type value.
-> A "pair of integers where the second is greater than the first" is a dependent type because of the dependence on the value.

 Introductions to dependent types often use the example `Vect n a`, which represents a list of `n` values of type `a`.
 For example, `Vect 3 String` is a list of 3 strings.